bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_permitJoin"></a>
 ###.permitJoin(duration)
 Allow or disallow devices to join the network.
-The central will fire an `'IND'` event with message type `'NWK_PERMITJOIN'` when central is opened or closed for devices to join the network.
+The central will fire an `'permitJoining'` event when central is opened or closed for devices to join the network.

 **Arguments**